 East Asian providers offer an almost limitless number of low-cost media players.
 Most run Android, but some devices offer the option of installing Linux as an alternative.
 However, keep an eye on the support when evaluating.

-Basically, be cautious when choosing your hardware.
+Basically, be cautious when choosing your digital signage hardware.
 Pay attention to whether the manufacturer offers regular updates.
 After all, this tends not to happen with the particularly cheap devices.
 Beyond that, you won't even get accurate information.

 Some manufacturers do state Linux or Ubuntu support in their specifications, but are silent on the details like kernel version, video acceleration or support periods.
 That means, you might get devices with outdated operating systems.